On the detection and precise localisation of merging black holes events through strong gravitational lensing: Gravitational Wave Event Localisation

 \subsubsection{Bayesian evidences}

-Firstly, we assume that the detected dataset of lensed GW events, $\vb*y_\text{GW}$, is not a false positive (folding in some false positive prior probability is straightforward).
-Furthermore, we assume that none of the Euclid identified lenses are false positives (generatisations are straightforward, but not expected to change the results).
+Firstly, we assume that the detected dataset of lensed GW events, $\vb*y_\text{GW}$, which consists of multiple GW measurements that were identified as lensed signals of the same host.
+We assume that this identification was not a false positive.
+Folding in some false positive prior probability is straightforward, however, we cannot perform a population study on that in this work, because it is uncertain what the probability of falsely identifying a set of GWs as lensed from the GW-side.
+Furthermore, we assume that none of the \textit{Euclid}-identified lenses are false positives (generalisations are straightforward, but not expected to change the results).

 From the GW-side, we have the data $\vb*y_\text{GW}$.
-From the EM-side, there is the data $\{\vb*y_{\text{EM},n}\}$, which consists of $N$ Euclid images and (photometric) redshifts of lenses in a plausible area where the lensed GW event took place.
+From the EM-side, there is the data $\{\vb*y_{\text{EM},n}\}$, which consists of $N$ \textit{Euclid} images and (photometric) redshifts of lenses in a plausible area where the lensed GW event took place.
 The set of EM data of all observed EM-systems is denoted by $\{\vb*y_{\text{EM},n}\}$, where $\vb*y_{\text{EM},n}$ is the EM data of a single lens system $n$.
+Note: we assume that the plausible area on the sky is fully covered by \textit{Euclid} or a follow-up of \textit{Euclid}-like quality.

 The Bayesian identification is a model comparison, where the different models are \begin{enumerate} \item There is no electromagnetic imaging of the lens system that generated the lensed GW in our dataset $\{\vb*y_{\text{EM},n}\}$.
-This could be because the system is too faint or too small to be identified in imaging by Euclid or with other data. \item There is electromagnetic imaging of the lens system that generated the lensed GW in our dataset $\{\vb*y_{\text{EM},n}\}$, and it came from image~$i$. \end{enumerate}
+This could be because the system is too faint or too small to be identified in imaging by \textit{Euclid} or with other data. \item There is electromagnetic imaging of the lens system that generated the lensed GW in our dataset $\{\vb*y_{\text{EM},n}\}$, and it came from the candidate lens system number~$i$. \end{enumerate}

-To each, there is a prior belief, denoted as $P(\text{not EM obs})$ and $P(\text{EM obs})$, which is the probability that any lensed GW has an observable EM counterpart.
-These probabilities correspond to the observable fractions as described in \cref{tab:rates}.
+To each, there is a prior belief, denoted as $P(\text{not EM det})$ and $P(\text{EM det})$, which is the probability that any lensed GW has an detectable EM lens.
+These probabilities correspond to the detectable fractions as described in \cref{tab:rates}.

 For model (i), the evidence is